neuronsimulator/nrn/README.md

 To understand how you can write your own introspection and analysis tool, see [this tutorial](docs/notebooks/nmodl-python-tutorial.ipynb).

 Once analysis and optimization passes are performed, the NMODL Framework can generate optimised code for modern compute architectures including CPUs (Intel, AMD, ARM) and GPUs (NVIDIA, AMD) platforms.
-For example, C++, OpenACC, OpenMP, CUDA and ISPC  backends are implemented and one can choose these backends on command line as:
+For example, C++, OpenACC, OpenMP and ISPC  backends are implemented and one can choose these backends on command line as:

 ```
-$ nmodl expsyn.mod host --ispc acc --cuda sympy --analytic
+$ nmodl expsyn.mod host --ispc acc sympy --analytic
 ```

 Here is an example of generated [ISPC](https://ispc.github.io/) kernel for DERIVATIVE block :